 First General-Purpose Digital Computer

 1945: ENIAC (Electronic Numerical Integrator and Computer) is completed by professors John Mauchly and J. Presper Eckert.
-ENIAC was absolutely massive, consisting of more than 17,000 vacuum tubes, 70,000 resistors, 10,000 capacitors, filling a 30′ x 50′ room and weighing around 60,000 pounds.
-It was the first general-purpose digital computer in history and was extremely capable for a computer at the time.
+ENIAC was absolutely massive, consisting of more than 17,000 vacuum tubes, 70,000 resistors, and 10,000 capacitors, filling a 30′ x 50′ room and weighing around 60,000 pounds.
+It was the first general-purpose digital computer in history and was extremely capable of a computer at the time.
 It’s said that for the first decade that ENIAC was in operation, it completed more calculations than in all of history previously.

 First Computer Transistor

 1947: William Shockley of Bell Labs invented the first transistor and drastically changed the course of computing history.
-The transistor replaced the common vacuum tube which allowed for computers to be much more efficient while still greatly reducing their size and energy requirements.
+The transistor replaced the common vacuum tube which allowed computers to be much more efficient while still greatly reducing their size and energy requirements.

 First General-Purpose Commercial Computer

 1951: Professors John Mauchly and J. Presper Eckert built UNIVAC (Universal Automatic Computer), the first general-purpose commercial computer in history.
 The early UNIVAC models utilized 5,000 vacuum tubes but later models in the series adopted transistors.
-It was a massive computer weighing in at around 16,000 pounds.
+It was a massive computer weighing around 16,000 pounds.
 However, the massive size allowed for more than 1,000 computations per second.

 First Computer Programming Language

-1954: A team at IBM led by John Backus created the first commercially available general purpose computer programming language, FORTRAN.
+1954: A team at IBM led by John Backus created the first commercially available general-purpose computer programming language, FORTRAN.
 FORTRAN stands for Formula Translation and is still used today.
 When the language first appeared, however, there were bugs and inefficiencies which led people to speculate on the commercial usability of FORTRAN.
 Yet, the bugs were worked out many of the programming languages that came after were inspired by FORTRAN.